-With the anticipated development of a large number of fields offshore in the South China Sea in the areas know as typhoon alley, there is a need for the owners and operators of the field to evaluate a fixed versus disconnectable turret moored system for FSO's and FPSO's in terms of CAPEX, OPEX and system availability during service life which impacts "Lost Production and Risk".
+With the anticipated development of a large number of deepwater fields offshore in the Gulf of Mexico.
+There is a need for the owners and operators of the field to evaluate a fixed versus disconnectable turret moored system for FSO's and FPSO's in terms of CAPEX, OPEX and system availability during service life which impacts "Lost Production and Risk".
 These two turret mooring systems are each unique and result in differences in general arrangements, operational characteristics and life of field costs.
-The selection of which turret mooring system for a FSO or FPSO is complex as it depends on a variety of factors including environmental conditions, field layout, production rates, storage capacity, offloading frequency and typhoon shutdown.
+The selection of which turret mooring system for a FSO or FPSO is complex as it depends on a variety of factors including environmental conditions, field layout, production rates, storage capacity, offloading frequency and tropical storms and hurricane shutdown.

 This paper presents information and results that allow a structural evaluation of fixed versus disconnectable turret moored FSO's and FPSO's from a technical, commercial and operational viewpoint.
-The objective of the paper is to provide a guide to the decision making process of the appropriate selection of the FSO or FPSO based on comparative turret mooring and fluid-transfer issues, CAPEX, OPEX, Lost Production and Risk due to typhoons.
+The objective of the paper is to provide a guide to the decision making process of the appropriate selection of the FSO or FPSO based on comparative turret mooring and fluid-transfer issues, CAPEX, OPEX, Lost Production and Risk due to tropical storms and hurricanes.